-The Manchurian Candidate is one of the greatest paranoid thrillers, and nastiest political satires ever made.
-Based on a novel by Richard Condon (Prizzi’s Honor, Winter Kills), the film stars Lawrence Harvey as a war hero who returns from a Korean War prison camp with a brain that was not only washed, but also starched, pressed, and folded.
-Angela Lansbury plays Harvey’s politically ambitious mother (though in real life, she was only three years older than him).
-With Frank Sinatra and Janet Leigh. —Seattle International Film Festival
+One of the greatest paranoid thrillers, and nastiest political satires ever made.
+Lawrence Harvey stars as a war hero who returns from a Korean War prison camp with a brain that was not only washed, but also starched, pressed, and folded.
+Angela Lansbury plays Harvey’s politically ambitious mother.

 I first saw this probably 12-13 years ago, when I was only first beginning my true interest in cinema, and just rewatched it today.
 I still find it fantastic.
 It works as a thriller, a chilling psychological drama, and with surprising bits of humor.
 Overall, an intriguing artifact of the Cold War and Cold War-era politics.
 One of my favorites of the 1960s.

 How has it taken me this long to see this??
 All the principal actors were never better.
 One of Frankeheimer's best thrillers and one of the best of the "paranoia/conspiracy" genre if you can call that a genre